Puppy Weight Chart By Age -

 A puppy weight chart can help you estimate how big that cute little bundle of fur is going to be when full grown.

 However, it's not one size fits all, and is often dependent on breed size.
 So, if you're asking yourself just how big will my pup get?
-These puppy growth charts should give you a good idea.
-Not only will it give you an idea of what your pup should weigh, it will also enable you to monitor their health and growth.
+These puppy weight charts will give you a good idea.
+Plus, they will enable you to monitor their health and growth.

 Are you worried that your puppy is growing at an alarming rate?

-Or do you want to know how big your puppy will get when full grown?
+Or, do you want to know how big your puppy will get when fully grown?

-If so, here's a puppy weight chart for each breed size category which should answer the questions "how big will my dog get?" and "how to calculate my puppy's weight?".
+If so, here's a puppy weight chart for each breed size category that answers the questions, "how big will my dog get?" and "how to calculate my puppy's weight?"

 You'll also get an idea of how much weight, on average, a puppy gains each week as well as what weight to expect at each milestone.